 Common Symptoms of Coronary Artery Disease

-People may feel heart disease symptoms during stress, physical activity or even at rest.
-It is more common to experience these symptoms while walking, going up stairs or moving around.
-It is important to note that women often do not exhibit the same symptoms as men when having a heart attack.
+It is important to know that women often do not exhibit the same symptoms as men when having a heart attack.
 If you feel these signs, seek help from a health care provider immediately.